wrg02/gcp-e2e-cicd/README.md

   * Cloud Deploy Releaser
   * Service Account User

+## Sonarqube
+This demos is using the Sonarqube community cloud builder (https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/sonarqube)

+Follow the builder documentation to setup the authentication and sonarqube docs to setup the Sonarqube project

+This demo is using sonarcloud.oi (Sonarqube cloud/SaaS), in order to use it, it is free for public/open source repositories.

 ## Demo
-The demo is very simple at this stage.
+The demo is very simple at this stage, some steps that can be followed to show the e2e pipeline:
 1. User commits a change the main branch of the repo
 2. Cloud Build is automatically triggered, which:
+  * builds the image
+  * checks the code with Sonarqube (set -Dsonar.qualitygate.wait true if you want the build to fail if the code doesn't meet the quality requirements)
-  * builds and pushes impages to Artifact Registry
+  * pushes the image to artifact registry
   * creates a Cloud Deploy release in the pipeline
 3. User then navigates to Cloud Deploy UI and shows promotion events:
   * test cluster to staging clusters
   * staging cluster to product cluster, with approval gate
+  * show the application GKE > Services > Click on the external IP

 ## Tear down
 To remove the three running GKE clusters, edit `bootstrap/gke-cluster-delete.sh`: